 The members of the Council may cast their vote in writing by mail or e-mail.

 During the interval between the General Assemblies, with the decision of the Executive Committee, when necessary, mail balloting may be conducted to obtain a Council decision.
 In such cases, the approval requires 2/3 of all eligible votes.

-Drafts of proposed amendments must be made available to all members of the Council prior to the General Assembly.
-They must be approved by two thirds of all members of the Council with voting power.
-If a quorum of two thirds of all members of the Council is not obtained, the same amendments may be approved by two thirds of the eligible votes held by the members present during the next General Assembly.
+Drafts of proposed amendments must be made available to all Titular and Affiliate members of the Council prior to the General Assembly.
+They must be approved by two thirds of the Titular and Affiliate members of the Council with voting power.
+If a quorum of two thirds of the Titular and Affiliate members of the Council is not obtained, the same amendments may be approved by two thirds of the eligible votes held by the members present during the next General Assembly.

 The Bylaws may be translated into any language.
 The English text is the guide for the interpretation of the Bylaws.
 In case of any ambiguity, the statutes of IASPEI will serve as a reference.

-These Bylaws, in particular Article II, are adopted for an interim period of four years and should be modified by 2018.
-The Bylaws were approved by the IASPEI Council at its General Assembly in Prague on ../../2015.
+The Bylaws were approved by the IASPEI Council at its General Assembly in Prague Montreal in July 2019.